cartopher/automateSanGIS/README.md

 - the parent folder directory that contains multiple subdirectories where ZIP files are downloaded and extracted,

 'Parcels' and 'Roads' folders
-- subdirectories of the output folder and the parent folder of two additional subdirectories:
+- subdirectories of the output folder and the parent folders of two additional subdirectories:
        1) 'YYYY_MM' folder
           - the relative path where ZIP files are downloaded and unextracted
        2) 'Current' folder